Scarlett100/DevOps_tech257/tech257_aws/APP_AMI.md

 An Amazon Machine Image (AMI) is a aws provided image with information required to launch an instance.
 This info includes *"Elastic Block Store (Amazon EBS) snapshots,  a template for the root volume of the instance (for example, an operating system, an application server, and applications), launch permissions that control which AWS accounts can use the AMI to launch instances and A block device mapping that specifies the volumes to attach to the instance when it's launched."*
 Multiple instances can be launched from a single AMI if you want the same config.
 You cannot create an instance without specifying an AMI.

-Below is the AMI Lifecycle according to aws:
+Below is the AMI Lifecycle according to AWS:

 ![alt text](<images/Screenshot 2024-04-09 at 11.46.36.png>)